kontent-ai/kontent-ai.github.io/docs/README.md

-Welcome to the Kontent.ai wiki!
+Welcome to the Kontent.ai GitHub Developer resources!
 You can find some useful guidelines here that might help you get your OS project right.

 ---